We all have our lockdown obsessions. For some, it’s sourdough. For me, it’s Serie A.

 Even the English commentators, less prone to hysteria than their Italian counterparts, lose all sense of perspective.
 “MANOLAS,” yells BT Sport’s Peter Drury.
 “A Greek from Mount Olympus who has come to the Seven Hills of Rome and pulled off a miracle!”
 There are still eight minutes to play, for goodness sake.

-There’s the pandemonium of being in a large, unruly crowd.
+Next, there’s the pandemonium of being in a large, unruly crowd.

 When I was living in Florence, I went to the Studio Artemio Franchi to see Fiorentina take on Juventus.
 The Franchi’s exterior, like many Italian football stadiums, is imposing and concrete.
 It opened in 1931, and was originally named after a Florentine fascist called Giovanni Berta, who was stabbed by communists and thrown off a bridge into the Arno in 1924.